PabloMaj/Problem-oriented-Indicators-for-Semantic-Segmentation-and-Determining-Number-of-Plants/README.md

-## Optimatization of Problem-oriented Indicators for Semantic Segmentation and Determining Number of Plants
+## Problem-oriented Indicators for Semantic Segmentation and Determining Number of Plants
-This is the official repository to the paper **"Optimatization of Problem-oriented Indicators for Semantic Segmentation and Determining Number of Plants"** by Paweł Majewski and Jacek Reiner.
+This is the official repository to the paper **"Problem-oriented Indicators for Semantic Segmentation and Determining Number of Plants"** by Paweł Majewski and Jacek Reiner.

 ![](Diff_indicators_comparision.png)